Graduate Application Instructions

 Any fraudulent activity or discrepancies found between unofficial and official transcripts will result in the immediate revocation of the admission offer.

-M Arch I: Applicants accepted to the M Arch I program are required to have successfully completed one semester of both college-level calculus and physics prior to beginning graduate studies, preferably with grades of B or better.
+M Arch I: Students entering the M Arch I program are required to have successfully completed one semester of both college-level precalculus (including intervals, inequalities, operations on functions, inverse functions, graphing polynomial and rational functions, binomial theorem, exponential and logarithmic functions, trigonometric functions and formulas) and physics (including vectors and forces) with lab prior to beginning graduate studies, preferably with grades of B or better.
 These courses may be taken after the application deadline, however, failure to successfully complete the courses before the registration deadline for the fall semester will result in an automatic one-year deferral.
 Additionally, all students should feel comfortable with computers and computer-related technology.
+If you wish to check whether a math or physics course you are considering fulfills our prerequisite, please complete this form at least two weeks prior to the registration deadline.
+Submit one form for each course you are considering.

 Urban Design: Applicants to the Urban Design program should hold a professional degree in either architecture or landscape architecture.
 Applicants from other backgrounds will be considered only in exceptional circumstances and on demonstration of a high level of design ability.
 Students will be expected to start the program with an awareness of current versions of design software (AutoCAD, Adobe Illustrator, Adobe InDesign, Adobe Photoshop) and basic graphic design skills: color theory, fonts, and 2D layout.
 Students lacking these skills should take our late-summer, intensive “boot camp”—Spatial and Regional Representation—at the Spitzer School in order to gain proficiency prior to the fall semester.

-Admitted students born after December 31, 1956, must prove immunity to measles, mumps, and rubella, to attend college in New York.
+Admitted students born after December 31, 1956, must prove immunity to measles, mumps, and rubella, to attend college in New York State.
 All admitted students (regardless of age) must complete the meningitis response form.
 Students need to submit the immunization record and meningitis response form before registering for classes (not as part of the application).
-This is a New York State regulation.
 Students who have questions regarding the immunization policy may contact the office of Student Health Services.

 The M Arch, MLA, and UD programs in the Spitzer School of Architecture are full-time programs with all required courses scheduled in fall and spring semesters.
-For the M Arch II program, the academic year consists of consecutive fall, spring, and summer semesters.
-There are no part-time or non-matriculated programs.
+For the MS in Arch program, the academic year consists of consecutive fall, spring, and summer semesters.
+There are no part-time or non-degree programs.

 A cumulative GPA of 3.0 is required for all CCNY graduate students for continuance and graduation.
 Failure to meet this standard will result in academic probation or dismissal.